-For the 12 months to 30 September 2020, the Fund declined by 5.7% and underperformed the custom benchmark return of 1.5% in euro terms.
-Comparatively, the Fund returned 2.6% underperformed the custom benchmark return of 8.4% in euro terms over the 12 months to 30 September 2019.
+For the twelve months to 30 September 2021, the Fund increased by 24.8% (net of fees) and outperformed the custom Managed Fund benchmark return of 20.0% in euro terms.
+Comparatively, the Fund declined by 5.7% over the twelve months to 30 September 2020 and underperformed the custom Managed Fund benchmark return of 1.5% in euro terms.
 The Fund was in compliance with the strategy and objectives as set out in the Sub-Fund Information Card.